 With 10 premium themes to choose from, there’s something for every merchant whether you sell one product or a marketplace of them, and they even have the capabilities to create custom themes for merchants looking for something more bespoke.

-If elegant themes with functional features is what you’re looking for, then Pixel Union is a must.
+If elegant themes with functional features are what you’re looking for, then Pixel Union is a must.